backblaze-b2-samples/multithreaded-downloader-js/README.md

 A browser based multi-threaded downloader implemented in vanilla JavaScript.

--   Sends HTTP HEAD request to get the file info
+-   Sends HTTP HEAD request to get the file info and calculate number of chunks
--   Calculate number of ranges and setup
 -   Sends HTTP GET requests with "Range: bytes=start-end" header for each chunk
 -   Monitor the progress of each response stream
 -   Retry on fail or specific HTTP status codes (like 503 Service Unavailable)